 3.2 | Whale measurements and photo-identification

 We were able to extract NRdorsal metrics more frequently than NRflipper (491 and 297, respectively).
-Only images captured at altitudes up to 70 m altitude had high enough quality (Q3 – 5) for initial identification (Figure 2), resulting in 504 still images assigned to 90 individuals for which TL could be measured at least once, and a subset of 168 still images assigned to 51 individuals for which TL, NRdorsal, and NRflipper could be measured at least three times.
+Only images captured at altitudes of 70 m or less were high enough quality (Q3 – 5) for initial identification (Figure 2), resulting in 504 still images assigned to 90 individuals for which TL could be measured at least once, and a subset of 168 still images assigned to 51 individuals for which TL, NRdorsal, and NRflipper could be measured at least three times.